-- 16. We require that a child under 18 volunteering with the Friends of Richmond Park is supervised by a nominated adult who must be their parent or guardian. - All volunteers are responsible for recognising and reporting an allegation or observation of a child being at risk of harm or abuse to the Friends Nominated Safeguarding Person.
+17. We require that a child under 18 volunteering with the Friends of Richmond Park is supervised by a nominated adult who must be their parent, guardian or, exceptionally and subject to approval by the Friends, a close relative nominated by a parent or guardian.

+18. All volunteers are responsible for recognising and reporting an allegation or observation of a child being at risk of harm or abuse to the Friends Nominated Safeguarding Person.
 Full details are set out in the Friends' Child Protection Policy.